pavenvivek/BinSimStack-RAID-2025/README.md

 Note: Set the weights for different models (refer to the paper) inside utils_top_stat.py (line 283 to 285).

-## Sample output for OpenSSL and Flatten
+## Sample output for library "OpenSSL" and transformation "Flatten"

 ```
 BinSimStack: